giodc/webba/SECURITY-GITHUB-TOKENS.md

 ### Key Management
 - Encryption key is automatically generated on first use
 - Stored securely in database settings
-- Unique per Webbadeploy installation
+- Unique per WharfTales installation
 - Never exposed in logs or API responses

 ---